A bit about Manu:

-During my time on Gisborne District Council I have been on the Community Development Committee (Deputy Chair), Environment & Policy Committee, Hearings Committee, Regional Transport Committee and Civil Defence Committee – I was appointed Chairperson of the Regional Transport Committee in 2013.
+During my time on Gisborne District Council I was a member of the Community Development Committee (Deputy Chair), Environment & Policy Committee, Hearings Committee, Regional Transport Committee and Civil Defence Committee – I was appointed Chairperson of the Regional Transport Committee in 2013.

 In a voluntary capacity I am involved with a number of community organisations including:

 - Gisborne Cycling Advisory Group

 - Tairāwhiti Men Against Violence (Foundation Member)